 Yes, many vendors and attorneys will claim to be able to provide the required documentation for an EB-5 project.
 Be sure to do your due diligence and speak with multiple vendors in the space to determine which EB-5 team will be the most effective at structuring your project and bringing it to market under an approved USCIS regional center.
 Ask about refund guarantees and check to see what types and how many EB-5 projects the team has been involved with.

-Conclusion & Important Takeaways
+Conclusion and Important Takeaways

 Deciding to seek EB-5 capital is a significant business decision that should be carefully evaluated according to the size of the project, potential job creation, and EB-5 capital needed.
 Such a decision should also consider the amount of effort, cost, and planning required on behalf of the project sponsor to put together a successful EB-5 project.
 Project sponsors must be patient, but the rewards for long-term thinking can be significant.
 A successful EB-5 project will provide the project developer with valuable, below-market-rate investment debt/equity and will also directly result in new job creation that stimulates the project’s local economy.